 - To raise the world’s awareness of Taiwan’s unique blend of cultures.

-- To cultivate the appreciation for Taiwanese folk traditions.
+- To cultivate an appreciation for Taiwanese folk traditions.

 - To promote pride and self-knowledge in Taiwanese communities both at home and abroad.